Niranjan7771/LanMeet/README.md

 - `--video-port 56000`, `--audio-port 57000`, `--screen-port 58000`, `--file-port 59000` — UDP/TCP transports for media services (defaults from `shared.protocol`).
 - `--admin-port 8700` — admin dashboard HTTP port (default `8700`).
 - `--admin-host 0.0.0.0` — add this if the dashboard must be reachable from other machines.
+- `--open-dashboard` — open the admin dashboard in a browser after startup (enabled automatically when launched without CLI arguments, e.g., by double-clicking the executable).
 - `--log-level DEBUG` — optional verbosity control for the server (defaults to `INFO`).

 **Example:** Restrict access to the local machine for testing: